IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

 For IBM Cloud® Satellite users, see [cloud.ibm.com/docs/satellite](https://cloud.ibm.com/docs/satellite) for full system requirements.

-**Important:** When using Satellite, complete the following checks, configurations, and the installation process before assigning the hosts to your locations. </br>In addition, **do not** create a Kubernetes cluster.
-Creating the Kubernetes cluster is done through Satellite.
+When using Satellite, complete the following checks, configurations, and the installation process before assigning the hosts to your locations. </br>In addition, **do not** create a Kubernetes cluster.
+Creating the Kubernetes cluster is done through Satellite.{: .important}

 The CSI driver requires the following ports to be opened on the worker nodes OS firewall:
  -   **For all iSCSI users**